Start here. Go anywhere.

 To date, students in the program have come from a variety of countries including Austria, Belgium, Croatia, Portugal, Spain, Russia.
 Many of them have worked for some of the largest domestic and international corporations in Austria including Austria Microsystems, AVL, Baxter, BMW, Dun & Bradstreet, Flextronics, IBM, Infineon, Magna Steyr, Novartis, OeBB, PwC, RHI, Roche, Sappi, Siemens, Voest Alpine, and others.

 (Domestic) MBA students studying primarily in the United States, can take select (weekend compressed) courses in Austria on an individual basis.

-Combination of online and on location format in Graz, Austria
+Combination of online and on location format in Vienna, Graz, and Linz, Austria

 Top tier faculty